BestTimesToVisit.com Logo

 activity

 Drift along the mighty Mekong River as the sun dips below the horizon, painting the sky in fiery hues.
-Opt for a smaller, local boat for a more intimate experience, perhaps with a cold Beerlao in hand, and watch life unfold along the riverbanks.
+Opt for a smaller, more intimate boat tour for a chance to see local life along the riverbanks and enjoy a serene perspective of Luang Prabang.
+Pack a local beer and soak in the tranquil atmosphere.

 shopping